-- 5.1.11 Local character (Hexham local vernacular) is highly important in Hexham, with distinct character areas throughout the town, depending on the period of their development.
+- 5.1.9 Local character (Hexham local vernacular) is important in Hexham and is characterized by the town's Conservation Area and its setting.
 Particularly important to this character are the domestic and human scale of some buildings and the larger scale of important and prominent civic buildings.
-The topography of Hexham is unique and it provides opportunities for views into and out of the town from a great range of places around a 360-degree panorama. - 5.1.12 There are dramatic views of all of the town of Hexham both from the north looking south and vice versa, with its distinctive serrated historic roofscape clearly visible.
-Whilst the serrated roofscape is interrupted by the flat roofs of the 1960's Studio nightclub building to the west, and the Beales building to the rear of Fore Street, it is otherwise sustained.
-New development should seek to preserve and where possible, enhance these special views. - 5.1.13 Historic rooftops and the three prominent Grade I listed buildings (Hexham Abbey, Moot Hall and Old Gaol) are examples of medieval heritage, distinct in their height, scale and mass within the town.
+The topography of Hexham is unique and it provides opportunities for views into and out of the town from a great range of places around a 360-degree panorama. - 5.1.10 There are dramatic views of all of the town of Hexham both from the north looking south and vice versa, with its distinctive serrated historic roofscape clearly visible.
+Whilst the serrated roofscape is interrupted by the flat roofs of the 1960's Studio nightclub building to the west, and the Beales building to the rear of Fore Street, it is otherwise sustained. - 5.1.11 Historic rooftops and the three prominent Grade I listed buildings (Hexham Abbey, Moot Hall and Old Gaol) are examples of medieval heritage, distinct in their height, scale and mass within the town.
 These buildings form the defining features of the conservation area and of Hexham as a whole.
 They can be seen from the entrance into Hexham over the river, from walking routes between the river and the town, and from farther afield, across the valley, from both north and south.
 These buildings were designed to be imposing and assert an architectural, quasi-manorial dominance over the town.
-Their presence within the conservation area and in views to and from the town underlines their own significance. - 5.1.14 The layout of the town's streets, including the narrow chares, constitutes an important part of the development of the town and should be incorporated positively into any development proposal rather than eroded or lost. - 5.1.15 A full assessment of the special character of the Hexham Conservation Area can be found in the Hexham Conservation Area Appraisal (2009, adopted 2012).
+Their presence within the Conservation Area and in views to and from the town underlines their own significance. - 5.1.12 The layout of the town's streets, including the narrow chares, constitutes an important part of the development of the town and the Policy seeks to ensure that this is incorporated positively into any development proposal rather than eroded or lost. - 5.1.13 A full assessment of the special character of the Hexham Conservation Area can be found in the Hexham Conservation Area Appraisal (2009, adopted 2012).
 In addition, an Extensive Urban Survey has been carried out for Hexham, which provides a full assessment of the archaeological significance of the town.
-This is available on the Northumberland County website at http://www.northumberland.gov.uk/NorthumberlandCountyCouncil/media/Planning-and-Building/Conservation/Archaeology/Hexham.pdf
+This is available on the Northumberland County website here - 5.1.14 Under-enforcement of changes to some of Hexham's listed buildings without the necessary consents is a constant problem in Hexham, and parts of Hexham's Conservation Area are considered to be 'at risk' due to neglect of buildings, erection of signs on some of the listed buildings and works to listed buildings which do not have the benefit of listed building consent.
+Enforcement related issues mean that the problem continues unrelentingly and undermines what should be a high-quality historic environment which contributes so highly to the significance of Hexham as a historic market town.